NzungizeL/NzungizeL.github.io/README.md

 Hello,

-My name is Nzungize Lambert, Biomedical Omics Data Science Practitioner, and Machine Learning Enthusiast works in Linux, R and Python.
+My name is Nzungize Lambert, Omics Data Science Practitioner and Machine Learning Enthusiast works in Linux, R and Python.
 I am broadly interested in NGS data analysis and Computational biology to drive disease mechanisms, biomarkers identification, and therapeutic targets for drug development.